felixlopz/hubrise-test-task/content/docs/en/catalog.md

 ![Catalog Rules example](../images/047-en-2x-catalog-rules.png)

+---

-You can connect integrated apps to a specific Catalog to push data into it or pull data from it.
+**IMPORTANT NOTE:** You can connect integrated apps to a specific Catalog to push data into it or pull data from it.
 You can edit and manage products in a HubRise Catalog only from third party apps, or with the HubRise **Catalog Manager** connected to your HubRise Account.

 Removing a catalog from HubRise does not affect the product list in third party apps.

+---

 ## Add a Catalog